tommasobruggi/Project-Aristaeus/README.md

 ## Related Literature

-1. ‘How many coronavirus cases are in your area?
-Use our tool to find out’, The Telegraph, 31st of May, 2020
+1. Stefan Dötterl, Marina Vater, Thomas Rupp, and Andreas Held, 'Ozone Differentially Affects Perception of Plant Volatiles in Western Honey Bees', 25th of June 2016
+2. Misha Leong, George K. Roderick, 'Remote sensing captures varying temporal patterns of vegetation between human-altered and natural landscapes', 4th of August 2015
 2. ‘Coronavirus may prove boost for UK's bees and rare wildflowers’, The Guardian, 9th of April, 2020
-3. ‘Coronavirus: UK’s wildflowers could see best summer for years due to lockdown, conservation charity says’, Independent, 9th of April, 2020
-4. ‘20 facts you need to know about bees’, Friends of Earth
+3. ‘20 facts you need to know about bees’, Friends of Earth
-5. ‘It Takes 2 Million Flowers to Make 1 lb. of Honey’, AgHires, 31st of August, 2018
+4. ‘It Takes 2 Million Flowers to Make 1 lb. of Honey’, AgHires, 31st of August, 2018

-Put in list format AND UPDATE ONCE REBECA FINISHED THIS IN GOOGLE DOCS
+5. Margaret J. Couvillon, Ginny Fitzpatrick, Anna Dornhaus, 'Ambient Air Temperature Does Not Predict whether Small or Large Workers Forage in Bumble Bees (Bombus impatiens)', 21st of May 2015

 ## License